vangual/plasma/README.md

 ### Full install (recommended):

-We've created an easy installation script that will install all pre-requisites and get your Blinkt! up and running with minimal efforts.
+We've created an easy installation script that will install all pre-requisites and get your Plasma Arcade Button Lights up and running with minimal efforts.
 To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop, as illustrated below: